 The Great Gatsby, aloud to her unborn child,

 the Turkey Trot, without any partner to swing

 with, dine with, dream with, share in her

 in the city of strangers, strange loves, strange art,

 strange affairs, but she will never sit,

 stand, or otherwise pose for Edward Hopper

 a hundred, aware or unaware of her lasting

 Mark A. Murphy was born in 1969 in the UK.
 His poetry publications include Tin Cat Alley (1996), Our Little Bit of Immortality (2011), Night-watch Man & Muse (2013) and his next full length collection, Night Wanderer’s Plea is pending from Waterloo Press, UK.
 His latest collection, To Nora, A Singer of Sad Songs is to be published this year by Clare Songbirds Publishing House in America.
 He is currently looking for a publisher for his collection of epigrams, Little Known Aphorisms and he is now also working on a full length collection of ekphrastic poems, Word Painting.
 His poems have been published in 18 countries in over 200 journals in print and online.

-Ekphrastic Writing Challenge: Edward Hopper
+Ekphrastic Writing Challenge: Dale Patterson